 However, I’ve never made a claim with them so don’t have any personal experience with that side of their business (which is probably the one which matters the most! 😉 ).

 If you want to get an instant quote from 1Cover, you can do that by using the form below.

-Finally, don’t forget that any recommendations made in this post do not take into account your personal situation and particular needs and should not be considered as financial product advice (either general or specific in nature) because we simply can’t give you one! see the disclaimer at the bottom of this page to understand why.
+Finally, don’t forget that any recommendations made in this post do not take into account your personal situation and particular needs and should not be considered as financial advice (either general or specific in nature) because we simply can’t give you any! see the disclaimer at the bottom of this page to understand why.

 Do your own research and make sure to carefully read the PDS (Product Disclosure Statement) of the travel insurance product you decide to take (whether it is from one of the providers mentioned here or not).